roman-gs/love-climbing/README.md

 - ### The social media links:

-    - This section contains three icons to the main social medias that will open in a new window when clicked:
+    - This section contains three icons for the main social media that will open in a new window when clicked:

-        - a link to the developer's linkedin profile
+        - a link to the developer's Linkedin profile
         - a link to Facebook home page since the website doesn't actually have a Facebook account
         - a link to Instagram  home page since the website doesn't actually have a Facebook account

-    - It is showing on all 4 pages of the website
+    - They are shown on all 4 pages of the website

     ![Social-media-links](/assets/readme-images/social-media.jpg)